lmyslinski/chat-classifier/README.md

 - lack of polish: logging, transactions, indexes etc.
 - might as well not use queues at all
 - no tests
+- we could also use ai-classified chats as reference if the confidence is high enough

 # Design log